Gareth: The Tale of Sir Gareth of Orkney

-In the "Tale of Gareth", the teenage hero seeks to prove himself worthy of knighthood through his deeds instead of just his lineage.
-For this reason, he arrives at Camelot in disguise as a kitchen boy as le bel inconnu, or the Fair Unknown, who comes without a name and therefore without a past.
-He is set to work by Sir Kay, who always gives him difficult work, teases him as a lowly kitchen boy, and mockingly nicknames him "Beaumains" or "Good Hands" (alternatively "Beautiful Hands" or "Fair Hands").
-Gareth receives much better attention from Sir Lancelot, who gives him gifts of clothes and gold for spending money.
 After a year passes, Gareth finally embarks on a knightly quest.
 He goes to the aid of an unknown woman, later revealed to be the Dame Lynette, to save her sister Lyonesse (both also appearing under various alternate spellings) from the Red Knight of the Red Lands.
 Gareth is accompanied by the dwarf Melot, who knows his true identity.
 However, Lynette takes Gareth as a mere kitchen boy and constantly derides him.
-On the way, he defeats Sir Perarde, the horrible Black Knight, and takes his armour and horse.
+On the way, he defeats Sir Perarde, the terrible Black Knight, and takes his armour and horse.
 He then meets Sir Pertolope, the Green Knight, who mistakes him for his brother, the Black Knight.
 Lynette tells the Green Knight that he is a kitchen boy and begs him to rid her of him.
 Gareth overcomes the Green Knight but spares his life in return for the knight's swearing to serve King Arthur.
-He then in much the same fashion defeats Sir Perymones, the Puce Knight (sometimes the Red Knight, but not to be confused with the Knight of the Red Lands), and Sir Persaunte (Persant of Inde), the Indigo Knight, both of whom also swear loyalty to Arthur.
-He arrives at Lyonesse's castle, where she is besieged by Sir Ironside, the Red Knight of the Red Lands.
+He then in much the same fashion defeats Sir Perymones, the Puce Knight (sometimes called the Red Knight, but not to be confused with the Knight of the Red Lands), and Sir Persaunte (Persant of Inde), the Indigo Knight, both of whom also swear loyalty to Arthur.
+Finally, he arrives at Lyonesse's castle, where she is besieged by Sir Ironside, the Red Knight of the Red Lands.
 Gareth fights him all day and finally prevails, although the Red Knight has the strength of seven men, and intends to slay him just like Ironside had slaughtered all the other knights who came to save the lady Lyonesse.
 However, the Red Knight explains that he did so because the lady he loved made him swear to kill Lancelot, and the only way to get Lancelot's attention was to first kill these knights.
 Hearing this, Gareth decides to spare the Red Knight, making him swear to serve Arthur and also go to Camelot and apologise to Lancelot.

 Lustily in love with Lyonesse, Gareth conspires to consummate their relationship before marrying.
 Only by the magical intervention of Lynette is their tryst unsuccessful, thus preserving Gareth's virginity and, presumably, his standing with God.
 Gareth later counsels Lyonesse to report to King Arthur and pretend she does not know where he is; instead, he tells her to announce a tournament of his knights against the Round Table.
 This allows Gareth to disguise himself and win honour by defeating his brother knights.
 The heralds eventually acknowledge that he is 'Sir Gareth' right as he defeats his brother Gawain.